rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ## Basically what we have to do:

 1) *Fetch Products* from the API
-2) Build a *structure* with id, capitalized name and price
+2) Build a *structure* with id, capitalized name, and price
 3) Consume the data

 ---